rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 ## Hand-coded gradient descent

-Our final algorithm is an implementation of gradient descent derived and coded from scratch.
-Recall that the main goal of any iterative optimization algorithm is to tell what the next input should be to get a better value for $L$ function.
+The final algorithm we'll use is gradient descent, derived and coded from scratch.
+Recall that any iterative algorithm needs to update the inputs in order to get a better value for $L$ function.
+The greedy algorithm didn't use any information about the problem; it modified the input randomly.
+This randomness is why it took $10^5$ steps to converge.
-The greedy algorithm didn't use any information about the problem.
-So for the next iteration, it simply added a small random value to one of the elements of the $r$ list.
-This randomness is why it took $10^5$ iterations.
-Gradient descent will tell us _how much_ adjustment to make, and this will make it faster.
+Gradient descent will tell us _how much_ adjustment to make, and it will converge in $5000$ steps.

-In this section we will be deriving gradient descent equations from scratch.
-As such we will encounter more math than in the previous sections.
+Since we will be deriving the gradient descent equations, there will be more math here than in the previous sections.
+The basic gradient descent update rule is

 $$
 \begin{equation*}
-    r_i \leftarrow r_i + \alpha \frac{\partial L}{\partial r_i}
+    r_i \leftarrow r_i - \alpha \frac{\partial L}{\partial r_i}
 \end{equation*}
 $$